thecae/cs-notes/the-notes/DataStructures/05_Recursion.md

 }
 ```

 The ***base case*** is the case where the algorithm actually indicates what to do.
-In the case above, $n = 1$ is the base case.
+In the case above, $$n = 1$$ is the base case.
 A recursive algorithm can have many bases cases, but must have one.
 The general best idea is to determine the base case and then write the recursive case.

 ## Recursive Searching and Sorting
 ***Binary Search*** is a recursive function that begins at the midpoint of a sorted array and halves the range after each iteration.